-23.)
-You hook up the simple circuit shown to the right.
+13.40) You hook up the simple circuit shown on the next page.
 Assume you make the resistance of the resistor really big.
 You muse about the circuit's inner workings.
 You realize that an electron leaving the battery has a certain amount of energy.
 You acknowledge that the voltage at A and the voltage at B are essentially the same, so you accept that only a little bit of the electron's energy will be lost as it moves through the wire.
 In fact, almost all of its energy will be lost as the electron passes through the resistor.
 It all makes sense . . . until.